planetarysoftware/TSC/TSC-Charter.md

 There will be multiple Top-Level Projects (TLPs) under the Planetary Software Organization as well as Top-Level Working Groups (TLWGs).
 The TSC is responsible for helping these TLPs and TLWGs get organized.
-Each must be within such policies as may be set by the TSC, have a well-defined scope and must work within that scope.
+These TLPs and TLWGs must operate under policies as may be set by the TSC, have a well-defined scope and must work within that scope.
 The development process will provide for TLPs to follow the lifecycle process as described in the [Project Lifecycle](Project-Lifecycle.md) document.

-The development process will include a process for the TSC to oversee and approve changes in the lifecycle of a Project, which will include consideration of the following criteria:
+Aspects of the lifecycle of a TLP or TLWG and the policies that they operate under are overseen by the TSC.
+Changes that deviate from the guidelines must be approved by the TSC in order for a TLP or a TLWG to remain sponsored by the Planetary Software Organization.
+Beyond these strict policies and guidelines, the TSC is also looking to encourage these aspects of TLPs and TLWGs:

 * Cleanliness of code base
 * Ample and diverse Contributors and Collaborators to assure vitality of